AbhyankarSwarali/Python_Projects/README_expense_splitter.md

-# 💰 Expense Splitter (Python)
+# 💰 Expense Calculator

-This is a simple Python script to calculate **shared living expenses per person**.\
+This is a simple Python script to calculate **living expenses per person**.\
 It divides total costs (rent, food, electricity) equally among all housemates.